iotaledger/integration-services/api/usage-ssi-bridge.md

 https://ensuresec.solutions.iota.org/api/v0.1/identities/identity/did:iota:Bn7kHRVydhZfJDhzErLh1CKFYY8Bhn5GCQwLzbWuZhj

-The response contains now all information of the device like for instance its username, data but also the verifiableCredentials of the device.
+The response contains now all information of the device like for instance its username, its claim but also the verifiableCredentials of the device.

 <!-- we need to update the example -->